tapanshah13/vibe-connect/README.md

 - Provides a platform for professionals to get in touch and collaborate!

-- Our easy-to-use messaging system allows users to chat with friends, start group chats and more.

 - Easily search for friends and colleagues to add them as friends.

 ## Table of Contents